 CBG or cannabigerol is one of the many phytocannabinoids found in the hemp plant, and every CBD or hemp oil contains this substance.
 It is known as the mother of all the cannabinoids as it is the precursor phytocannabinoid to many others, therefore it also plays a hugely important role in the production of CBD within the plant.

-One of the main reasons CBG isn’t as popular as CBD right now.
-CBG concentration within hemp is very low compared to CBD, so much more biomass is needed to extract the same levels of the raw plant extract.
-This, plus the fact that crops have to be harvested earlier for increased CBG volumes, make it the most expensive cannabinoid to produce.
+One of the main reasons CBG isn’t as popular as CBD right now is because CBG concentration within hemp is very low compared to CBD.
+This means much more biomass is needed to extract the same levels of the raw plant extract.
+This, along with the fact that crops have to be harvested earlier for increased CBG volumes, make it the most expensive cannabinoid to produce.

 Difference between CBG and THC

 Many people confuse THC, CBG, CBD.
 All three are different.
-Both cannabigerol and CBD do not contain THC, which is another intoxicating cannabinoid.
-In simpler words, CBG does not cause a high or addiction, and difference between CBG and THC is that they are both different cannabinoids present in the weed plant.
+Both cannabigerol (CBG) and CBD do not contain THC, which is another intoxicating cannabinoid.
+Essentially, CBG does not cause a high or addiction.
+The difference between CBG and THC is that they are both different cannabinoids present in the weed plant.

 What are the Potential Health Benefits of CBG Oil?